Hirzahida/home_heatlhcare_quality/README.md

 ## File Descriptions

-There are three files provided to support the analysis related to the questions above:
+The following files are provided to support the analysis:

-1. HH_State_Oct2025.csv – This CSV file contains data on home health quality and associated measurement metrics.
-The answers to the questions above are based on the information in this file.
+HH_State_Oct2025.csv – A CSV file containing data on home health quality and associated measurement metrics.
+The answers to the questions above are based on this dataset.
-2. README.d – This file includes all necessary instructions and details required to run the analysis.
-3.  home_healthcare_quality.ipynb – This Python script contains the code for performing the analysis.
-It can be opened in a Jupyter Notebook and requires Python 3.x.
+README.d – A documentation file that includes all necessary instructions and details required to run the analysis. home_healthcare_quality.ipynb – A Jupyter Notebook source file containing the code for performing the analysis.
+It can be opened in Jupyter Notebook and requires Python 3.x. home_healthcare_quality.py – A Python script containing the same analysis code.
+It can be executed using Python 3.x.

 ## Results